Malaysia at the Commonwealth Games

 see Malaya at the Commonwealth Games.

-In 1958 and 1962 North Borneo (BNB) (now Sabah) and Sarawak (SAR) competed separately at the Commonwealth Games (but not winning any medals).
+In 1958 and 1962, North Borneo (BNB) (now Sabah) and Sarawak (SAR) competed separately at the Commonwealth Games (but not winning any medals).
 They both became states within the new country of Malaysia in 1963.

 Malaysia has experienced significant success at the Games, with Badminton and Weightlifting its most productive sports.

 Host nation

 Malaysia has hosted the Games once, in 1998, at Kuala Lumpur.

 Commonwealth Games

 Medals by Games

-At the 2022 Commonwealth Games, Malaysia was tenth in the medal tally, and was eleventh in the all-time tally of medals, with an overall total of 228 medals (66 gold, 73 silver, and 89 bronze).
+At the 2026 Commonwealth Games, Malaysia was tenth in the medal tally and twelfth in the all-time tally of medals, with an overall total of 246 medals (74 gold, 78 silver, and 94 bronze).